GitLab Inc. research snapshot

 Industry trend

-The DevOps and DevSecOps market is growing as organizations accelerate software delivery and integrate security earlier in the development lifecycle.
+The DevOps and DevSecOps market is growing as organizations accelerate software delivery and integrate security earlier in the lifecycle.
 AI-assisted development is the most significant transformation since cloud-based DevOps, with the potential to reshape developer workflows, code generation, testing, and deployment.
-Li Lu question is whether GitLab becomes the standard platform for AI-native software development or gets disintermediated as AI agents make traditional DevOps pipelines less relevant.
+Li Lu question is whether GitLab becomes a standard platform for AI-native software development or gets disintermediated as AI agents make traditional pipelines less relevant.

 Valuation and margin of safety